Take Action To Plant and Preserve Trees

 11. Calculate your existing tree canopy

-Look up existing tree canopy cover, 2011 canopy cover, and how cover has changed on your parcels using data from the Cuyahoga County Urban Tree Canopy Assessment.
+Look up existing tree canopy cover and how cover has changed in your parcel, neighborhood, city, or watershed using data from the Cuyahoga County Urban Tree Canopy Assessment.

 12. Estimate the value of the benefits that your trees provide